Walikuperek/bports/README.md

 ## Description

-**`bports`** is a modular library that provides ports (interfaces) and adapters for commonly used services like logging and HTTP handling, allowing users to swap implementations easily without changing the application code.
-The main goal is to keep the API stable, preventing breaking changes while offering flexibility in choosing dependencies.
+**`bports`** is a modular backend library that provides ports (interfaces) and adapters for commonly used services like logging, HTTP handling, etc. - allowing users to swap implementations easily without changing the application code.

+The main goal is to `keep the API stable`, `preventing breaking changes` while offering flexibility in choosing dependencies.

 ## Features